joergkrause/nyaf/docs/md/docs/comparision/angular.md

 The part to learn is the very proprietary **ngFor* instruction.
 Some JavaScript is possible here, but very restrictive.

-@nyaf comes with TSX, which is TypeScript with embedded HTML elements.
+ny@f comes with TSX, which is TypeScript with embedded HTML elements.
 Not so much to learn here.

 ~~~tsx
 const lis = this.items.map(item => <li>{ item.text })</li>);